 - Typically higher returns than savings accounts: With a money market mutual fund, investors purchase a pool of securities that typically provide higher returns than interest-bearing bank accounts.
-Money markets might have a national rate of around 0.09% versus a savings account rate of 0.06%.
+Money markets might have a national rate of around 0.09% vs. a savings account rate of 0.06%.

 - Actively managed by professionals: The primary benefit of a money market fund is the active management of very short-term investments.
-A mutual fund company has professional researchers, analysts, and traders that manage a large group of investors' money with the goal of doing better than what the Treasury yield will do in the same period.
+A mutual fund company has professional researchers, analysts, and traders.
+They manage a large group of investors' money with the goal of doing better than what the Treasury yield will do in the same period.
 Bear in mind—we are talking about very small increments of return.

 - Your cash is usually available (liquid): Because of the short-term nature of the fund objective, investors generally have the ability to put money in or take money out at any time.

 Some money market funds have higher minimums or limited liquidity.
 This allows the fund a more consistent use of investor money; thus funds with higher minimums or limited liquidity often pay a slightly higher yield.

 Cons of Money Market Funds

 - Inability to compete with inflation: A common theme with safe investments is the inability to compete with long-term inflation rates.
 Although money market funds aim to keep a stable value of $1 per share, it is not guaranteed.

 - Sensitive to low interest rates: When interest rates are low, money market funds have a harder time producing better income yield for investors.
 This is due to the costs of operating the fund.
 There is a chance that the yields could be as low as .01%.
 In the past, some funds have even "broken the buck," meaning the share price went below $1.
 These losses were passed along to investors.